Franspi-lol/SlothBytes-WeeklyChallenges/docs/index.md

 * **[ApiUsage](https://github.com/Franspi-lol/SlothBytes-WeeklyChallenges/blob/main/docs/ApiUsage.md)**: Documentation for the `ApiUsage` Java code, which fetches the data from the PokéApi of a given Pokémon.
 * **[MessageFromSpace](https://github.com/Franspi-lol/SlothBytes-WeeklyChallenges/blob/main/docs/MessageFromSpace.md)**: Documentation for the `spaceMessage` Java code
 * **[nextHappyYear](https://github.com/Franspi-lol/SlothBytes-WeeklyChallenges/blob/main/docs/nextHappyYear.md)**: Documentation for the `nextHappyYear` Java code, which finds the next "happy year" after a given year.
 A happy year is defined as a year in which all of its digits are unique.
+* **[BirthdayCake](https://github.com/Franspi-lol/SlothBytes-WeeklyChallenges/blob/main/docs/BirthdayCake.md)**: Documentation for the `BirthdayCake` Java code, which returns how many times the biggest int of an array is there.

 ## Usage